-Ocala National Forest: Ocala North Trail Professional Review and Guide
+Ocala National Forest: Ocala North Trail Professional Guide

 "The 389,000-acre Ocala National Forest was the first designated national forest east of the Mississippi River.
 The Big Scrub, as it is affectionately known, is the world’s largest stand of sand pine scrub forest.